isaacvandor/robot_localization/README.md

 RunRobot: handles all robot-related functions

 ### What functions will be implemented in these classes?
-create_particle: Makes particles, assigns weight to them, and visualizes them
+TODO(Isaac): create_particle: Makes particles, assigns weight to them, and visualizes them

-particle_filter: Does the actual particle filtering
+TODO(Gretchen): particle_filter: Does the actual particle filtering

-robot_position: Calculates updated robot position
+TODO(Gretchen): robot_position: Calculates updated robot position

-laser_callback: handles laser messages
+TODO(Isaac): laser_callback: handles laser messages

-particle_updater: Updates particles based on new robot position
+TODO(Gretchen): particle_updater: Updates particles based on new robot position

-particle_resampler: resamples based on new weights
+TODO(Isaac): particle_resampler: resamples based on new weights

-publisher: Publishes resampled weights
+TODO(Isaac): publisher: Publishes resampled weights

 ### If you will be using the code in the helper classes, how will your code utilize them.
 We will almost certainly use the code in the helper classes as a good way to define our new robot positions and convert the coordinates we are getting from the lidar into useful information for our particle filter.